ben-yeung/nft-vision-discord/README.md

 ## 🧰 Debugging / Notes

 - "collection-slug" refers to the unique identifier associated with the collection.
 Often found at the end of the collection link: https://opensea.io/collection/azuki => azuki
-- This project utilizes mongoDB to support multi-guild functionality.
+- This project utilizes mongoDB to support multi-guild functionality and is used to host indexed metadata.
 See more here [mongoDB Docs](https://www.mongodb.com/docs/mongodb-vscode/connect/)
 - Discord bot is built using discord.js v13 with a focus on slash command utility.
 See more here [discord.js Guide](https://discordjs.guide/interactions/slash-commands.html#registering-slash-commands)
 - For production deployment see the file src/deploy.js for more information on how to register slash commands.
-- Due note that using the OpenSea API can become rate limited without an API Key.
+- Due note that using specific OpenSea endpoints requires an API key.
 See more here on requesting a free key [OpenSea Docs](https://docs.opensea.io/reference/request-an-api-key)
-- The eth and gas commands utilize Etherscan's API endpoint to fetch details.
+- The Etherscan API is utilized for eth/gas conversion as well as smart contract scraping.
 See more on getting a key here [Etherscan API Docs](https://docs.etherscan.io/)
 - ETH conversion is dependent on CoinGecko's API.
 See more here [CoinGecko Docs](https://www.coingecko.com/en/api/documentation)
 - Rank Rarity scoring is close/comparable to many other rarity sites such as RaritySniffer or NFTNerds by using normalized frequencies of traits.
 Trait count weighting is also considered as a separate rank.
-- For index-advanced.js I query Etherscan using web3.js on my own Geth light node.
-Provider options include great services such as Alchemy or Infura but due note that free plans for these providers will likely not be enough when indexing large collections frequently.
+- Previously I used a private geth light node alongside a local IPFS gateway due to the amount of requests surpassing the free tiers from providers such as Alchemy or Infura.
+Since then I have optimized the amount of calls and am able to perform using previously mentioned providers at an affordable level.
-- In addition you will also need an IPFS gateway to be able to parse the metadata if given an IPFS hash via the tokenURI call.
-This bot currently uses a private gateway but provider options include services such as Pinata.
+- Running private nodes may be an option when scaling a product like this, or simply purchasing higher plan tiers from providers to open up bandwidth.

 ## 🛠 Dependencies Include: